nubank/state-flow/README.md

 ;; now follow the instructions
 ```

-Note that if you have a `defflow` defined in a different namespace, and it depends on `state-flow.cljtest`, you may need to require it in that namespace.
+Note that if you have a `defflow` defined in a different namespace, and it depends on `state-flow.api/defflow`, you may need to require it in that namespace.

 ## Midje Support